SajidQ/DailyTracker/README.md

 ---
 ##Notes

+###2/28/117
+Worked on cleaning up and showing the hours.
+I'm having a hard time imagining the design with goals, the hourly display of today and tomorrow, and the habits.
+I really want to add things like habit-tracking and maybe connect to Wunderlist.
+The current index.html page is likely to become a dashboard page with the other header links providing more editing features for lists..?

 ###2/26/17
 Goal: Change what's shown on the screen based on authorization.
 Start setting up the UI for Today (hourly) and the Goals.